Home

 How will I be paired with a student?

-If successful, when will I receive funds to pay my students?
+If successful, when will I receive the King's portion of funds to pay my student Fellow?
 Are there any special financial requirements of a fellowship?

-Employers will receive full payment of funds after signing an agreement.
-We ask that employers disburse their fellowship to students in increments, in a way that suits your organizational practices (for example, every two weeks or in alignment with another pay run schedule).
-A fellowship is non-taxable T4A income.
+We ask that employers disburse their fellowship to students in payment increments that suit their organizational practices (for example, every two weeks or in alignment with another pay run schedule).
+The 50% King’s portion of the fellowship is non-taxable T4A income.

-Are there exact dates and hours that are required of the placement?
+Are there exact dates, hours and location required of the placement?

-The placement must be full-time for nine weeks.
+The placement must be full-time for 12 weeks.
 Full-time can be interpreted according to the standard at your organization, typically in the vicinity of 35 to 40 hours per week.
-The placement can be conducted any time during the summer, and should be concluded prior to Labour Day as students will be returning to school in the fall.
+The placement can be conducted any time during the summer, from May to August, and should be concluded prior to Labour Day as students will be returning to school in the fall.
 Exact dates can be determined between the employer and incumbent.
 It is permissible to pause the placement for an unpaid week of vacation, if that is desirable for both parties.

 My organization has hosted a fellow before.
 Am I eligible to apply again?